Ecstasy-EC/Ecstasy-EC.github.io/_pages/about.md

 **I am currently seeking a postdoctoral position** to further my journey in the field of LiDAR mapping or any related research.
 I warmly welcome any opportunity in this domain and would be delighted to discuss potential collaborations.
 Please feel free to contact me if you are interested in exploring my research further.

 # News
+- 2024.05.03： It is my great honor to be accepted as a member of the 30-strong cohort of the [**RSS Pioneer Workshop 2024**](https://sites.google.com/view/rsspioneers2024/).
 - 2023.12.26： Our paper "MARS-LVIG dataset: A multi-sensor aerial robots SLAM dataset for LiDAR-visual-inertial-GNSS fusion" is accepted for publication in ***International Journal of Robotics Research (IJRR)***[[Link]](https://journals.sagepub.com/doi/10.1177/02783649241227968).
 - 2023.09.30: Our paper "Occupancy Grid Mapping without Ray-Casting for High-resolution Sensors" is accepted for publication in ***Transactions on Robotics (TRO)***. [[Link]](https://ieeexplore.ieee.org/document/10286126)
 - 2023.09.19: